PAX Family of Mixers

 Has the product been installed and tested in cold environments?

-PAX Water Mixers have been installed and operated in extremely cold environments (with temperatures as low as -40 °F) and are very effective at preventing ice formation inside tanks.
+PAX Water Mixers have been installed and operated in extremely cold environments (with temperatures as low as -40 °F) and are effective at preventing ice formation inside tanks.

 Does mixing help reduce disinfection byproducts like THMs?

 A powerful active mixer with help remove some DBPs from your water storage tank.
 Active mixing circulates water that is high in DBPs to the water’s surface, where they are exposed to air in the headspace of the tank.
-PAX has installed systems where active mixing and ventilation alone are able to max a significant impact on DBP removal.
+PAX has installed systems where active mixing and ventilation alone are able to create a significant impact on DBP removal.

 How do you predict disinfectant blend time performance?